Consignment Systems

 Seriously?
 Lifetime payments?
 Some years ago a wildfire started in the software-developer community which has caught on - lifetime never-ending doling out of dollars to use a software program.

-Having the precarious situation on your shoulders every day (including weekends and while you're asleep) should be enough to deter the desire for the most alluring of web-base programs but if not, add to your concern the dependence upon your Internet connect, the connection to the mysterious server, the server itself and the software provider remaining in business and available when needed.
+Having the precarious situation on your shoulders every day (including weekends and while you're asleep) should be enough to deter the desire for the most alluring of web-based programs, but if not, add to your concern the dependence upon your Internet connection, the connection to the mysterious server, the server itself, and the software provider remaining in business and available when needed.

 The coup de gras: Read the EULA for what happens if you want to quit.
 Can you get your data?
 If it's not in your hands but in the hands of the person who's intent upon getting payment after payment from you, will all be lost?